Charles Messina

-Charles Messina (born October 21, 1971, in Greenwich Village, New York) is an American playwright, screenwriter, director, and co-founder of NahNotOutsideMyHouse!
+Charles Messina (born October 21, 1971, in Greenwich Village, New York) is an American playwright, screenwriter, theatre director and co-founder of NahNotOutsideMyHouse!
 Productions.
 He is of Italian-American descent.
-He attended Xavier High School and then later, New York University.
+He attended Xavier High School and New York University.

 Career

+1990s–2000s

-Messina's most notable stage work is the Off-Broadway play Mercury: The Afterlife and Times of a Rock God, a monodrama written and directed by Messina about Queen frontman Freddie Mercury, which starred Khalid Gonçalves and later, Amir Darvish.
+Messina's most notable stage work is the off-Broadway play Mercury: The Afterlife and Times of a Rock God, a monodrama written and directed by Messina about Queen front man Freddie Mercury, which starred Khalid Gonçalves and Amir Darvish.

-Among Messina's other biographical works, there is Cirque Jacqueline, about the life of Jacqueline Kennedy Onassis, which was written by and starred Andrea Reese, and The Accidental Pervert, an autobiographical one man show written and performed by Andrew Goffman and directed by Messina.
+Messina's other biographical works include Cirque Jacqueline, about the life of Jacqueline Kennedy Onassis (written by and starred Andrea Reese), and the autobiographical one-man show The Accidental Pervert (written and performed by Andrew Goffman and directed by Messina).

-In 1999, Actor Found Dead, a one-act play written and directed by Messina about actor James Hayden (who Messina, as a child, had seen in American Buffalo), debuted at the John Houseman Studio Theatre in New York City.
+In 1999, Actor Found Dead, a one-act play written and directed by Messina about actor James Hayden (who Messina had seen in American Buffalo as a child), debuted at the John Houseman Studio Theatre in New York City.
 The play starred Khalid Gonçalves as Hayden, with Andrew I. Mones and David B. Martin.
 A screenplay based on Hayden's life was optioned in late 2007.

 In the fall of 2006, the Messina-penned film They're Just My Friends was released, starring Lord Jamar, Malik Yoba, and Bruce Altman.

 In August 2007, Messina directed Two-Mur Humor, which was an official entry in the 2007 Fringe Festival in NYC.

-In 2007, Messina also directed the big budget musical Be My Love: The Mario Lanza Story, written by Richard Vetere, about the life of singer Mario Lanza, which was produced by Sonny Grosso and Phil Ramone.
-It premiered at The Tilles Center for the Performing Arts in Greenvale, NY.
+In 2007, Messina also directed the big budget musical Be My Love: The Mario Lanza Story, written by Richard Vetere.
+It was about the life of singer Mario Lanza, which was produced by Sonny Grosso and Phil Ramone.
+It premiered at The Tilles Center for the Performing Arts in Greenvale, New York.

-Also in 2007, Messina's play Merging starring Jason Cerbone, and Ernest Mingione won Best Play in The Players' Theater's Shortened Attention Span Theater Festival in Greenwich Village.
+Additionally in 2007, Messina's play Merging starring Jason Cerbone and Ernest Mingione, won Best Play in The Players' Theater's Shortened Attention Span Theater Festival in Greenwich Village.
 A film version of the play Merging was released in 2009.

-Messina has directed the off-Broadway shows Rockaway Boulevard by Richard Vetere, The Accidental Pervert by Andrew Goffman, and Art Metrano's Accidental Comedy, as well as a staged reading of his own script Younger, starring Joe Piscopo.
+Messina has directed the off-Broadway shows Rockaway Boulevard by Richard Vetere, The Accidental Pervert by Andrew Goffman, Art Metrano's Accidental Comedy, and a staged reading of his own script Younger starring Joe Piscopo.

-Messina's play, Homeland, which premiered in 2008, starred Sopranos actors Dan Grimaldi, Jason Cerbone, Joe Lisi, as well as Amir Darvish.
+In 2008, Messina's play Homelandpremiered, starring The Sopranos actors Dan Grimaldi, Jason Cerbone, Joe Lisi and Amir Darvish.

-Messina co-wrote the book My Father, My Don, about the life of Genovese Capo James "Jimmy Nap" Napoli and his son Tony Napoli, in collaboration with Tony Napoli.
+Messina co-wrote the book My Father, My Don (2008), in collaboration with Tony Napoli, about the life of Genovese Capo James "Jimmy Nap" Napoli and his son Tony Napoli.

+2010s–2020s

-In May 2010, Messina directed and co-wrote (along with Vincent Gogliormella) the script Twas The Night Before a Brooklyn Christmas, starring Mario Cantone, Michael Rispoli and Robert Cuccioli, also at 45 Bleecker Street.
+In May 2010, Messina directed and co-wrote (along with Vincent Gogliormella) the script Twas The Night Before a Brooklyn Christmas, starring Mario Cantone, Michael Rispoli and Robert Cuccioli at 45 Bleecker Street.